DFT+DMFT investigation of the magnetic phase transition in the itinerant ferromagnet Fe$_{3}$GaTe$_{2}$: RESULTS AND DISCUSSION

-To gain a deeper physical understanding of these flat bands, we first investigated the electronic structures at the lowest calculated temperature of 50 K. The partial DOS, as shown in Figures~\ref{fig3}a and b, indicates that the flat bands primarily originate from the Fe-$d$ electrons.
-As depicted in Figures~\ref{fig3}c to f, in the spin-up channel, the flat bands are located at +0.1 eV and -0.15 eV near the Fermi level.
-In the spin-down channel, the flat bands are positioned at -0.01 eV, displaying a small peak in the partial DOS in Figure~\ref{fig3}b.
-These renormalized flat bands can be considered heavy quasi-particles that emerge from collective excitations, similar to those found in Hund metals.\cite{Yin2011,Georges2013,Georges2024} However, in Fe$_{3}$GaTe$_{2}$, the partial DOS exhibits greater complexity in both spin channels.
-Additional sharp peaks are observed at -0.5 eV in the spin-up channel and -0.2 eV in the spin-down channel, with contributions from Fe1, Fe2, and Te atoms at almost the same energy positions.
-These coinciding peak positions suggest hybridization between the localized Fe-$d$ orbitals and other itinerant electrons.
-Furthermore, the hybridization bands in Fe$_{3}$GaTe$_{2}$ exhibit a complex behavior akin to heavy fermion systems.\cite{Stewart1984,Yang2008,Shim2007} Figures~\ref{fig3}c to f illustrate the hybridization characteristics of these flat bands, with the hybridization gap being most pronounced along the $\Gamma$-A path.
-Additionally, as shown in Figure~\ref{fig3}g, the Fermi surface velocity decreases at low temperatures.
-Consequently, we deduce that Fe$_{3}$GaTe$_{2}$ exhibits heavy fermion behavior at low temperatures, similar to its reported sister material, Fe$_{3}$GeTe$_{2}$.\cite{Zhang2018,Zhao2021}
+To gain a deeper physical understanding of these flat bands, we first investigated the electronic structures at the lowest calculated temperature of 50 K. The partial DOS, as shown in Figs.~\ref{fig4}(a) and \ref{fig4}(b), indicates that the flat bands primarily originate from the Fe-$d$ electrons.
+As depicted in Figs.~\ref{fig4}(c) to \ref{fig4}(f), in the spin-up channel, the flat bands are located at +0.1 eV and -0.15 eV near the Fermi level.
+In the spin-down channel, the flat bands are positioned at -0.01 eV, displaying a peak in the DOS.
+These renormalized flat bands can be considered heavy quasi-particles that emerge from collective excitations, similar to those found in Hund metals \cite{Yin2011,Georges2013,Georges2024}.
+Additional sharp peaks are observed at -0.5 eV in the spin-up channel and -0.06 eV in the spin-down channel, with contributions from Fe1, Fe2, and Te atoms at almost the same energy positions.
+These coinciding peak positions suggest hybridization between the localized Fe-$d$ orbitals and other itinerant electrons, akin to heavy fermion systems \cite{Stewart1984,Yang2008,Shim2007}.
+The spectral functions in Fig.~\ref{fig4} illustrate the hybridization characteristics of these flat bands, with the hybridization gap being most pronounced along the $\Gamma$-$A$ path.
+At last, as shown in Fig.~\ref{fig4}(g), the Fermi surface velocity decreases at low temperatures.
+Consequently, we deduce that Fe$_{3}$GaTe$_{2}$ exhibits heavy fermion behavior at low temperatures, similar to its reported sister material, Fe$_{3}$GeTe$_{2}$ \cite{Zhang2018,Zhao2021}.